 You don't have the same rights in an administrative enforcement proceeding as you would in a criminal proceeding, but you may be able to persuade the code officers to drop their enforcement action.

 You could also file an administrative complaint.
 The procedures for this vary from municipality to municipality.
 In general, you submit a formal complaint with the code officer's employer, just like you would submit complaints against individual police officers with the police department.
 A supervisor will consider the complaint and get back to you within a reasonable time period, such as 14 business days, with their determination.

 You may be able to get them to drop the citation without having to go through an enforcement proceeding.
 That way, you may avoid having to pay a civil penalty for a potential violation.
 You will have less luck, however, if you have been cited for repeat violations.

 A Civil Rights Lawyer Can Help

-These civil rights cases can seem straightforward, but unfortunately they can get very complicated quickly.
+These civil rights cases can seem straightforward, but they can often get very complicated.
 They are dependent upon the specific facts of any given case and, if qualified immunity is involved, you have a fair amount of legal research in front of you before you can even file your lawsuit.

-An experienced civil rights attorney would be able to advise you about your particular situation and help you decide whether you have a valid legal claim that is worth pursuing in court.
+An experienced civil rights attorney would be able to give you additional information and advise you about your particular situation.
+They can help you decide whether you have a valid legal claim that is worth pursuing in court.
 There are also lawyers who focus on state and local law who may be able to help you when dealing with your local government.